bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 The language itself is similar to C, just without some of C’s frustrating inefficiencies that reduce the time required to clean complex code.
 If you have either previous Java or C experience, you’ll have no issues understanding Go as all these languages follow the same procedural approach.

-- And if you're struggling to find a course that teaches you Go right from the beginning, try our [Go Mastery course](https://boot.dev/learn/learn-golang).
+- And if you're struggling to find a course that teaches you Go right from the beginning, try our [Learn Go course](https://boot.dev/learn/learn-golang).

 ### Go is Fast